4 Kids’ Oral Motor Exercises for Muscle Weakness

-The good news here is that the little boy is babbling and attempting to communicate.
+The good news here is that a child who is babbling is attempting to communicate.
 Babbling is a precursor for language, so if your child is doing that, they are on the track to communicating more through words.

 Oral motor disorders can fall into three main categories: